+Wright Brothers National Memorial in North Carolina preserves the site of the first powered flight.
 Wilbur and Orville Wright were two bicycle mechanics from Dayton, Ohio who owned a company manufacturing and repairing bikes.

-They both had a dream of trying to fly.
+The Wright Brothers both had a dream of trying to fly.
 They choose a site on North Carolina's Outer Banks to experiment with their ideas for a flying machine.

-The winds are steady in the Outer Banks and there was little vegetation obstructing the area plus the sand promised a hopefully soft landing.
+The winds are steady in the Outer Banks, and there was little vegetation obstructing the area, plus the sand promised a hopefully soft landing.

 The Wright Brothers succeeded in the first sustained powered flight three years after arriving in the Outer Banks.
-This was the first successful sustained powered flight in a heavier than air machine.
+This was the first successful sustained powered flight in a heavier-than-air machine.

 This historic moment began the age of flight.
 The longest flight the Wright Brothers achieved was on December 17, 1903, when they traveled 852 feet in 59 seconds.